endericos/ml-challenge/README.md

 - **Model improvement**: A PyTorch NN classifier with text embeddings provided by typically one of embedding models in `SentenceTransformers`.
 Also, adding a text cleaning functionality to increase quality of training & predictions.
 - **Refactoring**: Proper OOP implementation of the service code.
 Besides, implementing endpoints as the routers (`APIRouter`).
-- **Docstrings** Type hints used, but still proper code documentation needed, including mini examples.
+- **Docstrings**: Type hints used, but still proper code documentation needed, including mini examples.
 - **Proper exception handling**: For the demo, I catched all exceptions with a wide try/except Exception in the endpoint.
-But the best practice is to explicitly catch the exceptions and deal with them individually, not only in the endpoint, but in all underlying objects.
+But the best practice is to explicitly catch the exceptions and deal with them individually, not only in the endpoint, but in all underlying objects in other modules.
-- **Packaging the code** as a Python package using provided template.
+- **Packaging:** Packaging the code as a Python package using provided template.
-- **CI/CD**: GitHub Action templates to be triggered by Pull Requests, running .yaml workflows for checking code quality and unit tests.
+- **CI/CD**: GitHub Action templates to be triggered by Pull Requests (maybe also remote branches), running .yaml workflows for checking code quality and unit tests.
-- **Kubernetes testing**: a basic gateway and a list of manifests (i.e. `configmap.yaml`, `deployment.yaml`, `service.yaml` `ingress.yaml`) on my local minikube / or development cluster.
+- **Kubernetes testing**: A basic gateway and a list of manifests (i.e. `configmap.yaml`, `deployment.yaml`, `service.yaml` `ingress.yaml`) on my local minikube / or development cluster.
-- **Extensive Unit & Performance tests**: The most important test in the suite needs a quick fixing, but left due to time-constraint.
+- **Extensive Unit & Performance tests**: Completing the unit test of the endpoint.
-- **Code Profiling**: using `pyinstrument` and `FastAPI.middleware` decorator to register a profiling middleware to our service.
+- **Code Profiling**: Registering a profiling middleware to our service using `pyinstrument` and `FastAPI.middleware` decorator.
 A good write-up on the topic [here](https://blog.balthazar-rouberol.com/how-to-profile-a-fastapi-asynchronous-request).
-- **Metrics API**: assuming only for applications API metrics (i.e. Request Per Minute, Average and Max Latency, Errors per Minute), but some of these can also be considered
+- **Metrics API**: Assuming only for applications API metrics (i.e. Request Per Minute, Average and Max Latency, Errors per Minute), but some of these can also be considered:
   - Infrastructure API Metrics: (i.e. uptime, CPU util, memory util)
-  - API Product metrics: (i.e. usage growth, unique API consumers, top customers by API usage, API retention, TTFHW, API calls per business transaction) can also be considered.
+  - API Product metrics: (i.e. usage growth, unique API consumers, top customers by API usage, API retention, TTFHW, API calls per business transaction)
   - A good starting point: [PyTorch Metrics API](https://pytorch.org/serve/metrics_api.html).